brianpetro/obsidian-smart-connections/README.md

 Soon after it's initial release, the community recognized the opportunity for Smart Chat, so you can now chat with your notes, using the same technology behind the Smart View.

 From there, the Smart Connections community has continued playing a major part in it's progress, from testing early-release versions, coming up with ideas for new features, solving issues, and enabling me with the resources necessary to spend more time building software that enables individuals with AI!

 ## Mission
+Smart Connections is about more than technology; it's about community, collaboration, and the shared journey of enhancing our note-taking experiences.
+Here's a brief look at the motivation behind Smart Connections, followed by heartfelt testimonials from our users.

-The Smart Connections mission is centered around AI technology for individual users, emphasizing accessibility, and fostering a community-driven development.
+The Smart Connections mission is making AI technology for individuals, emphasizing accessibility, and fostering a community-driven development.
 Unlike many tools that prioritize corporate interests, Smart Connections is a testament to the power of open-source, user-supported software in making advanced technology accessible to everyone.

 Open-source has been around for a long time.
 Still, over the past decade, the primary beneficiary of open source has shifted away from individuals and toward corporate interests.
 This shift can be seen by looking at the many VC-funded "open-source" projects.

 In contrast, Smart Connections is designed for individuals, emphasizing accessibility for the less technical, and is funded directly by users.

 > "I believe that open-source software that serves individuals directly, like Smart Connections, is one of the best ways we can ensure equitable access to AI-provided opportunities."
 > 🌴 Brian